FuelLabs/fuel-connectors/packages/docs/src/guide/react-hooks/useCurrentConnector.md

 # useCurrentConnector
 ---

-A hook to fetch a list of connectors in the connected app.
+A hook to fetch a current Wallet Connector.

 #### Params